Search

 According to the Bureau of Transportation Statistics, there are about 1 million registered buses in the United States.
 Kids use them to get to school every day, commuters use them to get to work, and travelers rely on them to shuttle from the airport.
 Buses are a relatively safe form of transportation.
 However, because of their enormous size and weight, these vehicles can cause catastrophic damage when involved in accidents.

 Cooper Hurley Injury Lawyers has decades of experience handling cases involving school buses, charter buses, and public transit.
-We have recovered millions of dollars in compensation for accident victims injured at little to no fault of their own.
 Let our Virginia bus crash lawyers put that experience to work for you.
 Contact us today to schedule your free, no-obligation consultation.

 Understanding Laws Impacting Bus Accident Lawsuits